xujialiu/text-to-speech-app/README.md

 ## Prerequisites

-Before you start using this plugin, you need to apply for Microsoft's [Text-to-Speech Service](https://learn.microsoft.com/en-us/azure/ai-services/speech-service/index-text-to-speech) in advance.
+Before you start using this app, you need to apply for Microsoft's [Text-to-Speech Service](https://learn.microsoft.com/en-us/azure/ai-services/speech-service/index-text-to-speech) in advance.

 ## Installation and Configuration